Science

 The Power to Bring Change

 This unit is the final content piece in a year-long study of the essential question: "How do our actions impact the world around us?".
 During this unit, students engage in a variety of activities that tie together the previous two units as they explore the impact of the forces of nature on our local resources.
 Students will use their knowledge of force and energy in concert with their understanding of the need for resources, such as wetlands, in protecting us from natural hazards such as hurricanes.
 Students will research and analyze environmental issues as they prepare for a final interdisciplinary assessment.
 This assessment is a learning experience that will be a culmination of explorations in three content areas and the demonstration of standards from ELA (Common Core), Social Studies (C3 Frameworks) and Science (NGSS).
 Fourth grade students will continually examine and reflect upon the essential question as they engage in experiences from September-April.
-The targeted capacities of Citizenship, Synthesizing, and Reflection are also practiced, developed and assessed in the sequence outlined in this plan.
+The targeted capacities of Citizenship and Analyzing are also practiced, developed and assessed in the sequence outlined in this plan.

 Grade 5

-Unit 1: Light and Waves
+Light and Waves

 In this unit, students will build a conceptual understanding of the properties of light, energy, and waves, through the development of models that can predict and explain seen and unseen phenomenon.
 These phenomena involve the use of lenses, mirrors, and prisms.
 This unit will culminate in a project that synthesizes learning as students design and engineer unique constructions that utilize solar energy and manipulate light.

-Unit 2: Earth's Place in the Universe
+Earth's Place in the Universe

 In this unit, students will inquire about celestial patterns observed in our world and outer space.
 By developing models, students will be able to analyze patterns and data related to Earth's rotation and revolution, axial tilt, and distance to other celestial bodies to form conclusions.
 Students will demonstrate an understanding of the law of universal gravitation and predict patterns of moon phases by analyzing images and data.
 The unit will provide ample opportunities for students to synthesize knowledge from data collected during their solar cooker trials as they gain a better understanding of Earth's motion and how it affects the results of their design and testing conditions.

-Unit 3: Ecosystem Sustainability
+Ecosystem Sustainability

 In this unit, students will build upon their work with light and seasonal changes as they explore the necessary balance in ecosystems.
 At the start of the unit, students will be presented with a challenge to develop a sustainable agricultural technology.
 By the end of the unit, students will be able to demonstrate their understanding of the principles of ecology and incorporate their studies of light and seasons for possible food sustainability in Connecticut.